BipanGharti/Data-portfolio/content/pages/index.md

     backgroundSize: full
     title: I’m a student for learning data anaytics
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
+      This is my portfolio website to map my Journey of learning techworld.I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto